0800 2465119

 • Start your search for the second home you’re considering remortgaging to release equity

-• When you’re ready, we’ll guide you through the process, we provide expert financial services as a specialist broker.
-We’ll fully research the market and source the best solution.
+• When you’re ready, we’ll guide you through the process.
+As a specialist broker we’ll explain all your options, fully research the market and source the best solution to meet your needs.

 What Are The Equity Release Options for Buying A Second Home?

-This is the most commonly chosen equity release product in the UK.
-With a lifetime mortgage, homeowners aged 55 and over borrow money secured against their main property while retaining full ownership.
+This is the most popular equity release product in the UK.
+With a lifetime mortgage, homeowners aged 55 and over borrow equity secured against their main property while retaining full ownership.
 Unlike a typical repayment mortgage, the loan amount, plus compound interest, is usually repaid from the sale of the home after death or a move into long-term care.
 The remaining balance is distributed to your estate.

 • Interest can be rolled up or repaid monthly